replicatedhq/replicated-docs/docs/release-notes/rn-replicated-sdk.md

 Renames the SDK's Kubernetes resources and the library SDK chart from `replicated-sdk` to `replicated`.
 Early beta adopters using `replicated-sdk` as the name of the SDK Kubernetes resources and SDK chart name are still supported.
 However, we recommend new integrations use the recommended `replicated` naming convention for these resources.

-Switching existing integrations to use the new `replicated` naming convention can cause them to break.
-To avoid this breaking change, do the following before upgrading:
+If an existing `replicated-sdk` integration desires to move to the newer `replicated` naming convention, the following updates should be made before upgrading to avoid introducing breaking changes:

 * Update the dependencies entry for the SDK in the parent chart: